JBS USA: Swift & Company

 Swift & Company operations can be traced back to 1855, when 16-year-old Gustavus Franklin Swift founded a butchering operation in Eastham, Massachusetts.
 Its early origins on Cape Cod led later to locations in Brighton (in Massachusetts), and Albany, and Buffalo, New York.
 In 1875, Swift and Company was incorporated in Chicago.
 Swift and Armour and Company acquired a two-thirds controlling interest in the Fort Worth Stockyards in 1902.
 That same year, an antitrust lawsuit was filed against Swift for conspiring with other companies to control the meatpacking industry.
 The companies attempted to merge to avoid the suit, leading to the 1905 Supreme Court case of Swift & Co. v.
 United States.

-By the 1920s Swift and Company operated their largest and most modern meat processing plant in South St Paul, Minnesota.
+By the 1920s Swift and Company operated their largest and newest meat processing plant in South St Paul, Minnesota.
 The purpose of this plant was to slaughter and process cattle, hogs, and sheep.
 These animals were procured by the company buyers at the adjacent St. Paul Union Stockyards.
 The live animals were driven across overhead ramps to the killing floors.
 Swift processed fresh, smoked, table-ready, canned meats, such as Prem, and baby foods, along with soap, lard, shortening, adhesives, chemicals, pharmaceuticals, fertilizers, hides and animal feeds.
 Operations were discontinued at the South St. Paul Plant effective November 29, 1969.

 In addition to meatpacking, Swift sold various dairy and grocery items, including Swiftning shortening, Allsweet margarine, Brookfield butter, cheese under the Brookfield, Pauly, and Treasure Cave brands, and Peter Pan peanut butter.
 Swift began selling frozen turkeys under the Butterball brand in 1954.
 Gustavus Swift also championed the refrigerated railroad car.

 Esmark and ConAgra

-In the 1960s, Swift expanded into other fields, including insurance and petroleum, and formed the holding company Esmark in 1973.
+In the 1960s, Swift expanded into a lot of other fields, including insurance and petroleum, and formed the holding company Esmark in 1973.
 Two years later, Esmark bought International Playtex from Meshulam Riklis' Rapid-American Corporation.
 Esmark sold off Globe Life Insurance to the Ryan Insurance Group in 1977.

 Esmark left the petroleum business in 1980, selling Vickers Petroleum to Mobil, while Swift's fresh-meat business was spun off as a separate company, Swift Independent Packing Company (SIPCO), the same year.
 Esmark went on to purchase Norton Simon Inc. in 1983 before being purchased by Beatrice Foods the next year.
 ConAgra purchased 50% of SIPCO in 1987 and the remaining portion in 1989, the same year ConAgra bought Beatrice Foods.
 ConAgra merged SIPCO's operations with that of Monfort, the meatpacker it had purchased in 1987, and the division was renamed Swift & Company in 1995.

 In 2002, ConAgra sold a majority stake in Swift & Company to Hicks, Muse, Tate & Furst, a Dallas-based private-equity firm, and Booth Creek Management.
 Hicks, Muse bought the remainder of ConAgra's stake in 2004.